solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 1. What are the SaaS-based IoT options in Azure?

+    Azure IoT Central is an end-to-end SaaS solution that provides the most common features used in a broad range of IoT solutions without requiring cloud-based development expertise.
+Most of the configuration can be done through the provided web-based UI, and device management follows a model-based approach where device templates are created to define IoT device metadata for simplified management.
+Devices are added to a device set that is based on a version of the template, organizing like-devices for reporting and management.
+Although IoT Central uses several Azure services under the covers, such as IoT Hub, those details are hidden from the user, allowing them to focus on customizing their personalized IoT Central application through its innovative UI.

 2. What are the PaaS-based IoT options in Azure?

+    Azure IoT Hub is a PaaS service that allows users to connect and manage millions of IoT devices, ingest millions of events per second from these devices, automate IoT device provisioning, and cloud-to-device messaging for command and control.
+IoT Hub also helps enforce security on devices through per-device identity, allowing operators and admins to authorize and revoke device connections.
+Azure IoT solution accelerators are packaged solutions built on top of IoT Hub and other Azure components to kick-start PaaS-based IoT projects.
+When using Azure IoT solution accelerators, you have access to the underlying Azure services of the solution as well as the source code that comes with the starter solution.
+The flexibility level is high, but so is the skill level to customize the accelerator to your needs.

+    Both IoT Central and Azure IoT solution accelerators use IoT Hub along with other Azure services.
+However, these are not needed to use IoT Hub by itself in your own custom solution.

 3. Would you recommend SaaS or PaaS for this customer situation?
 What are the pros and cons of each?

+    Wide World Importers stated their interest in PaaS-based solutions that can handle managing and ingesting their existing IoT devices, and easily scale to support future growth as they bring more factories online.
+Azure IoT Hub's features meet the base requirements for their PoC, and can easily scale to manage and ingest telemetry from millions of devices.
+Since they already have staff on-hand who have IoT development and device management expertise, IoT Hub offers more advanced capabilities and flexibility to fit into their existing architecture as they transition to their new Azure-based architecture.
+Long-term, using IoT Hub for device management and ingest as an entry point into their custom event sourcing architecture is more cost-effective than using Azure IoT Central.

+    There are some additional drawbacks to WWI using IoT Central, as with any SaaS-based solution.
+The primary drawback is limited flexibility because the underlying infrastructure is not customizable because its components are not exposed.
+WWI will need to find workarounds if ever their requirements change, and they need customization beyond what is provided by IoT Central's interface and SDK.
+Another limiting factor is how data is accessed.
+Although all the data is stored within a time-series data store, you only have access to it either through IoT Central's UI, which offers flexible filtering and visualizations, or by enabling continuous export of data to Azure Storage, Azure Event Hubs, or Azure Service Bus.
+You cannot directly query the datastore from an external application.

+    Creating a microservices-based IoT solution with IoT Hub and their own web application and related services, or by starting with an Azure IoT solution accelerator, gives WWI maximum flexibility.
+They have full control over the development and deployment lifecycle of their solution, including automated deployments to development, staging, and production environments.
+The primary drawbacks to this approach are increased time to develop and deploy the solution, required expertise for end-to-end IoT development and customization, and a more opaque pricing structure where they must fine-tune the services to control costs.

+    All in all, given their requirements, using the PaaS-based IoT Hub service is the recommended approach for WWI.

 *Hybrid IoT data management*